Use the UI SDK for iOS

 This step is only required if you want to implement push notifications.

 Before you add code in your app for notifications, set up Apple Push Notifications as described in the Apple documentation.
 Then follow Salesforce org setup instructions at Set Push Notifications for Messaging for In-App.

-In your mobile app, make a few additional calls into the SDK during registration and when handling the message.
+In your mobile app, make a call into the SDK with device token information during registration.
 To learn more, see Set Up Messaging Notifications for iOS.

 This step is optional.